dev-null-and-associates/cuddly-rotary-phone/CodeReview.md

 **MWvandergriff:** The automated code review process was awesome.
 Having worked with a lot of legacy code, finding issues that are not throwing errors and demanding attention can be extremely difficult.
 And that is if you are familiar with the code.
 Working on an OSS project, in an unfamiliar language, increased the difficulty by a large margin.
 Being able to use the automated scan, really helped to focus, and identify major red flags.

 **Aiden Barger:** This assignment showed the importance of using automated tools with manual analysis.
-Scanners can quickly find potential issues, but they might necessitate diving deeo into context with manual review.
+Scanners can quickly find potential issues, but they might necessitate diving deep into context with manual review.
 I also learned how necessary it is to map findings back to very specific CWEs.

 **Aaron Buesing:** We use a SAST tool for work to scan all of our code before deploying to production, so I was familiar with using the results from the scans to help improve code security posture.
 As this